open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q65/60-61-inference-for-a-single-proportion-q65.md

 myst:
   substitutions:
     params_vars_title: Gender equality
-    params_vars_sample_size: 1255
+    params_vars_sample_size: 1080
-    params_vars_proportion: 44.0
+    params_vars_proportion: 49.0
-    params_vars_margin_of_error: 2.75
+    params_vars_margin_of_error: 2.98
-    params_vars_lower_bound: 41.25
+    params_vars_lower_bound: 46.02
-    params_vars_upper_bound: 46.75
+    params_vars_upper_bound: 51.98
-    params_vars_margin_of_error_part4: 1.373
+    params_vars_margin_of_error_part4: 1.491
-    params_vars_selected_option1: If the sample size were increased from 1559 Americans to 5000 Americans while keeping the confidence level and margin of error unchanged, the width of the confidence intervals would decrease.
-This would lead to a higher percentage of intervals that include the true population proportion in comparison to the initial scenario with 1559 Americans.
+    params_vars_selected_option1: If we considered many random samples of 1080 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
     params_vars_selected_option2: The margin of error is independent of the variability in the responses from the sample population; it only depends on the sample size and confidence level.